beda-software/fhirpath-py/README.md

 context (dict): a hash of variable name/value pairs.

 model (dict): The "model" data object specific to a domain, e.g. R4.
+See Using data models documentation below.

-options (dict) - Custom options (see the documentation below)
+options (dict) - Custom options.

-options.userInvocationTable - a user invocation table used to replace any existing functions or define new ones (see User-defined functions documentation below)
+options.userInvocationTable - a user invocation table used to replace any existing functions or define new ones.
+See User-defined functions documentation below.

 ## compile
 Returns a function that takes a resource and an optional context hash (see "evaluate"), and returns the result of evaluating the given FHIRPath expression on that resource.
 The advantage of this function over "evaluate" is that if you have multiple resources, the given FHIRPath expression will only be parsed once